© 2014 Language Learning Research Club, University of Michigan

 Correspondence.
 Please direct your correspondence (please include your telephone number[s], Internet address, and institutional affiliation) to the appropriate person listed below:

 For questions about journal manuscripts, contact:

 Journal Editor, Language Learning

 1437 37th Street NW

 Editorial Office e-mail: firstname.lastname@example.org

-For submission of grant applications, questions about business matters, and the Best of Language Learning Series, contact:
+For submission of grant applications and questions about business matters, contact:

 Executive Director & Best of Language Learning Series Editor, Language Learning

 Centre for Educational Research on Languages and Literacies